HeatherKates/TanziaMLH1MSH2/README.md

 **Run .sbatch scripts by typing `sbatch FILENAME`**

 **Run .R scripts by typing `module load R` and then `Rscript FILENAME`**

+# RNAseq Pipeline Summary

+This directory contains the RNA-seq pipeline files and scripts to analyze the roles of MSH2 and MLH1 in tumor metastasis.
+Below is an overview of the main folders and the contents within each directory.

 ## Directory Structure